keluchnayak/RECIPE-SHARING-PLATFORM/README.md

 4. **Access the app:**
    Open your browser and go to `http://localhost:3000`

+Navigate to home page ,create recipe page (working on realtime adding feature , in backend.) profile page , login/signup , and by clicking trending recipe cards you can go to recipe details page.
 ## 🔮 **Future Enhancements**
+-create fully developed fronend
 - Backend integration with MongoDB
 - Real-time collaborative features
 - Admin dashboard for recipe moderation